top of page

 Plastic Upcycling and Biomass Valorization

-Plastics have been instrumental to the development of our society.
-However, they also pose a global waste problem that requires urgent solutions.
-Taking advantage of the great programmability of electrified techniques, we explore a portfolio of dynamic reaction protocols (i.e., pulsed temperatures and voltage, transient timescales, ultrafast heating and cooling rates, etc.) for the valorization of plastic waste.
-In addition, we develop efficient heterogeneous catalysts to tailor reactivities of various plastic species, especially under dynamic reaction conditions.
-The knowledge can be generalized to many other applications such as agricultural waste and other biomass valorization.
+Plastics have played a pivotal role in societal development, but they also contribute to a growing global waste crisis that demands urgent solutions.
+Leveraging the high programmability of electrified techniques, we investigate a range of dynamic reaction protocols such as pulsed temperatures and voltages, transient timescales, and ultrafast heating and cooling rates for the valorization of plastic waste.
+The insights gained can be broadly applied to other feedstocks, such as agricultural biomass.
+In parallel, we design efficient heterogeneous catalysts to modulate the reactivity of various macromolecular species, particularly under dynamic conditions.

 Picture1.png